mikamautnerrohde/researchproject/Research Project Manual.md

 1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects, reads relevant literature and formulates research questions, hypotheses and an appropriate design.
 This results in a Research Proposal, which the students submits via the online form at Datanose.nl within one month of registering  the project.

 2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
 At some convenient time within this phase, the student will have a Midterm Evaluation todiscuss progress and mutual satisfaction of the student and supervisor.
-3.

-3.

-In the final month of the project (or earlier if

-the supervisor

-deems

-this appropriate), the student

-will draft a re

-port on the conducted research, on which the supervisor provides feedback.
-This draft

-should be as definitive as possible, so that meaningful feedback can be given.
+3. In the final month of the project (or earlier if the supervisor deems this appropriate), the student will draft a report on the conducted research, on which the supervisor provides feedback.
+This draft should be as definitive as possible, so that meaningful feedback can be given.

-Based on the feedback

-on

-this draft, the student

-will submit a final version to Datanose.nl

-, which will be graded
+Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.

-by co

--

-assess

-or and examiner

-.
-See page 7

-for more information about grading.

-In this phas

 e, the student will also give an oral presentation about the Research Project, during a